Chapter 6: A Tale of Two Groups#

 Before You Begin: The Research Design Question#

 Chapter 5 compared one group to a known value.
-Most health research compares two groups.
-Before running any test, one design question determines everything: are the two groups independent, or related (paired)?
+Most health research, however, compares two groups.
+Before running any statistical test, one fundamental design question determines everything: are the two groups independent, or related (paired)?

 Section 1: Independent vs Paired Designs#